 For next week, we’ll consider parts 2 and 3, Recovering a Sense of Identity and Recovering a Sense of Power.
 Feel free to do one or both chapters.

-If you post at your blog on the book, please place your link in the comments so we can join you there, and feel free to use our Book Club button on your page.
+If you post at your blog on the book, please place your link in the comments so we can join you there.

 Buy a year of Every Day Poems, just $5.99— Read a poem a day, become a better poet.
 In May we’re exploring the theme Roses.